CodersSquad/ap-labs/labs/c-generic-sort/README.md

 then, perfom the sorting.
 Below you can see how your program should support the 2 types of files.

-your program will generate an output file with the `sorted_` prefix name.

 - **Sort numbers (`numbers.txt`)**
   - The `-n` is notifying the program that you're sorting a numbers file
   - The `-quicksort` argument indicates which sorting algorithm will be used